pactflow/pact-protobuf-plugin/README.md

 be formatted in the [bunyan format](https://github.com/trentm/node-bunyan).The log level will be set by the `LOG_LEVEL` environment variable that is passed into the plugin process (this should be set by the framework calling it).

+## Configuration

+The Protobuf plugin supports the following configuration options, which can be set in the plugin manifest file under `pluginConfig`:

+### `protocVersion` [string]

+The Protobuf compiler version to download if required.

+### `downloadUrl` [string]

+The URL to download the Protobuf compiler from.
+By default, this will be the Protocol Buffers GitHub release page.

+### `hostToBindTo` [string]

+Host to bind to.
+Default is the IP4 loopback adapter `127.0.0.1`, to use the IP6 loopback set it to `::1`.

 ## Supported features

 The plugin currently supports proto3 formatted messages and service calls.